How to Use Metaphors + Similes in Rap [With Examples]

 Founder

 Tired of basic similes?
-See how to use metaphors and similes in rap with the Quality Ladder method.
+See how to use metaphors and similes in rap with the quality ladder method.
 Includes real bar examples.
 Try them in RhymeFlux.

 Key Takeaways